-Mr. Carter is the President and Chief Executive Officer of the Corporation, the Managing Partner, Brookfield Timberlands Management and the President of Brookfield Timberlands Management GP Inc. ("Brookfield GP"), the general partner of Brookfield Timberlands Management LP ("Brookfield LP"), which provides administrative services to the Corporation as described later in this Circular, in which capacities Mr. Carter leads Brookfield's timberlands management strategy.
-Mr. Carter is focused on Brookfield's initiatives related to the acquisition and management of private timberlands.
-Since he joined Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 4 million acres under management in the United States, Canada and Brazil.
-Mr. Carter joined Brookfield after serving as a Paper and Forest Products Research Analyst for National Bank Financial, where he was a top-ranked analyst.
+Mr. Carter is the Managing Partner, Brookfield Timberlands Management.
+Since he joined Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3 million acres under management in the United States, Canada and Brazil.
 Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American paper and forest products companies.
 Mr. Carter is a registered professional forester in British Columbia and has over 30 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
-He is a director of SelectSeed Ltd. and Okanagan Specialty Fruits.
+He is a director of SelectSeed Ltd. and Semios.
 He is a resident of West Vancouver, British Columbia, Canada.